re-framejs/re-framejs/docs/Debugging-Event-Handlers.md

-**Second** a good spec allows you to assert the integrity and correctness of the data in `app-db`.
+**Second** a good spec allows you to assert the integrity and correctness of the data in `appDb`.
 Because all the data is in one place, that means you are asserting the integrity of ALL the data in your app, at one time.

 When should we do this?
 Ideally every time a change is made!

-Well, it turns out that only event handlers can change the value in `app-db`, so only an event handler could corrupt it.
-So, we'd like to **recheck the integrity of `app-db` immediately after *every* event handler has run**.
+Well, it turns out that only event handlers can change the value in `appDb`, so only an event handler could corrupt it.
+So, we'd like to **recheck the integrity of `appDb` immediately after *every* event handler has run**.

 This allows us to catch any errors very early, easily assigning blame (to the rouge event handler).